All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Rybelsus contains the same semaglutide molecule as Ozempic (injectable, for diabetes) and Wegovy (injectable, for weight loss).
 The difference is the delivery system.
 Getting a peptide like semaglutide to survive the acidic environment of the stomach and absorb through the gastrointestinal lining is a significant pharmaceutical challenge.

 Novo Nordisk solved this with SNAC technology.
-Each Rybelsus tablet contains semaglutide embedded with SNAC, a compound that temporarily raises the local pH in the stomach and facilitates absorption of semaglutide through the gastric mucosa.
+Each Rybelsus tablet contains semaglutide embedded with SNAC, a compound that temporarily raises the local pH in the stomach and helps with absorption of semaglutide through the gastric mucosa.
 The catch is that only about 1% of the oral dose actually reaches the bloodstream, which is why the oral doses (3, 7, and 14 mg) are numerically much higher than the injectable doses (0.25 to 2.4 mg) .

 Once absorbed, oral semaglutide works through the same three mechanisms as injectable semaglutide: